Josh Dallas

 Joshua Paul Dallas (born December 18, 1978) is an American actor.
-He is best known for his roles as Prince Charming/David Nolan in the ABC television series Once Upon a Time and as Ben Stone in the NBC/Netflix sci-fi drama series Manifest.
+He is best known for his roles as Prince Charming/David Nolan in the ABC television series Once Upon A Time and starring as Ben Stone in the NBC/Netflix sci-fi drama series Manifest.

 Career

 After graduation at Mountview Academy of Theatre Arts in England, Dallas joined the Royal Shakespeare Company, and then took part with the Royal National Theatre, English National Opera, the New Shakespeare Company, and the Young Vic.

 Returning to the United States, he was cast as Fandral in Thor after Irish actor Stuart Townsend withdrew from the role days before filming was to begin.
 As he was a virtually unknown actor when cast, there was some speculation that Dallas was selected because there simply was not enough time to find a bigger-name replacement.
 To prepare for the role, Dallas viewed Errol Flynn as an inspiration (Stan Lee, in 1965, created the character based on Flynn), and watched many of his films.
 He commented, "I tried to bring out that little bit of Flynn-ness in it.
 Flynn had a lot of that boyish charm and Fandral's got all that in him."
 Dallas did not reprise his role in the sequel to Thor.
 Zachary Levi replaced him in the subsequent two films.

 In 2011, he began starring in the ABC series Once Upon a Time as Prince Charming.
 After six seasons, Dallas did not appear in season 7 in 2017.
 He returned for its series finale the following year.
-From 2018 to 2023, he was cast as Ben Stone, in the NBC mystery/drama series Manifest, which premiered on September 24, 2018.
+From 2018 to 2023, he starred as Ben Stone, in the hit NBC mystery/drama series Manifest, which premiered on September 24, 2018.

 Personal life

-Dallas was born in Louisville, Kentucky.He met British actress Lara Pulver in 2003 while working at the Johanna, Windsor.
+Dallas was born in Louisville, Kentucky.
+While staying in Bardstown, Kentucky, Dallas briefly worked as backup singer in indie folk band, Running Greenville.
+Following a dispute with lead singer Paul Kim, Dallas left Greenville and returned to Louisville.
+He met British actress Lara Pulver in 2003.
 They married in 2007, and were divorced in 2011.

 After separating from Pulver, Dallas started dating his Once Upon a Time co-star Ginnifer Goodwin.
-Dallas and Goodwin became engaged in October 2013, and married on April 12, 2014 in California.
-Together, they have two children.
+Dallas and Goodwin became engaged in October 2013, and married on April 12, 2014, in California.
+They have two sons, born in May 2014 and June 2016.